How Long Does Data Broker Removal Take? (2026 Timeline)

 Why your data comes back after removal

-Removal is not permanent.
-Data brokers re-scrape public records — voter rolls, property records, court filings, new-address databases — on a rolling basis.
-A profile you successfully removed can be automatically rebuilt within 3–6 months when new public records containing your name and address are ingested.
+Removal is not necessarily permanent.
+Data brokers and other sources can ingest public records or republish older data, so a profile may be rebuilt when new records containing your name and address are ingested.
+The timing varies and is not guaranteed.

 Why does my data keep reappearing?
 The 3 mechanisms that rebuild your profile →